First it was paleo. Now it’s full-on fat with keto.

-Perhaps the poster child for this trend is coconut.
+A poster child for these diets is coconut.
 Like many superfoods, the actual advantages are often exaggerated and sometimes completely bogus.
 The stretch marks coconut oil remedy is an example of the latter – a big scam.

 While its not a pure source, coconut oil is also one of the best examples of a high MCT food.